Margaret Sarah Westbrook

 Further describing the circumstances:

-At the age of 7 Margaret emmigrated from Perth, Western Australia, on 21 September 1829 on the 'Calista' with her parents and younger siblings.7,10 Margaret arrived at Hobart on 24 October 1829 with her parents and younger siblings.7,12
+At the age of 7 Margaret emigrated from Perth, Western Australia, on 21 September 1829 on the 'Calista' with her parents and younger siblings.9,12 Margaret arrived at Hobart on 24 October 1829 with her parents and younger siblings.9,14

-She married Samuel Berjew Fookes, son of James MacKenzie Fooks and Jane Berjew, at Anglican Chapel on Saturday, 20 February 1847 at Buckland Plains, Tasmania.
-She was 24 and her husband Samuel was 24.
-Witnesses to the wedding were Dr. Samuel Westbrook.15,16 Margaret, aged 25 and Samuel Berjew Fookes, aged 25 likely became the parents of Henry Samuel Cox Fooks on 1 January 1848 at Richmond, Tasmania.17 Margaret and Samuel lived in 1854 at Impression Bay (now Premaydena), Tasman Penninsula, Tasmania.18
+Margaret, aged 25 and Rev. Samuel Berjew Fookes, aged 25 likely became the parents of Rev. Henry Samuel Cox Fookes on 11 January 1848 at Richmond, Tasmania.19 Margaret and Samuel lived in 1854 at Impression Bay (now Premaydena), Tasman Penninsula, Tasmania.20

 Margaret had an obituary written on 5 August 1854: